John Caddy

-John Caddy is an American poet and naturalist.
+John Caddy (November 15, 1937 – August 7, 2021) was an American poet and naturalist.

-Early life
+Background

-John Caddy (15 November 1937 - 7 August 2021) was born in Hibbing, Minnesota and grew up in Virginia, Minnesota.
+John Caddy was born in Hibbing, Minnesota on November 15, 1937, and grew up in Virginia, Minnesota.
 His great-grandfather, Hibbing Pioneer Tom Caddy, was a Mine Captain from Upper Michigan via Cornwall who sank the first underground mine shafts in Hibbing.

-John taught at the University High School and the College of Education of the University of Minnesota for eight years.
+Caddy taught at the University High School and the College of Education of the University of Minnesota for eight years.
 In 1967, John was one of the founding poets of the Minnesota Poets in the Schools Program (now COMPAS).

-He was a partner in Sundog Center, a 1970s residential center for environmental education near Bemidji in northern Minnesota.
+Caddy was a partner in Sundog Center, a 1970s residential center for environmental education near Bemidji in northern Minnesota.

-He lived near Forest Lake, Minnesota on woodlands with ponds and beavers for the last 30 years of his life.
+Caddy lived near Forest Lake, Minnesota, on woodlands with ponds and beavers for the last 30 years of his life.
+He died on August 7, 2021, at the age of 83.

 Career

 John Caddy’s upbringing in northern Minnesota was nature-saturated, and as a teacher and poet his work has ever reflected these beginnings.
 During the 1960s and 70s he began a long career as a teacher of writing, working with students ranging from kindergarten through graduate school, in over 800 schools.
 To recognize his 35 years of teaching as a resident artist, Caddy received the 1997 Sally Ordway Irvine Award for Arts Education.

-Caddy has long used poetry and other art forms in his environmental teaching, and in the mid-1990s, he began his Self Expressing Earth program.
+Caddy had long used poetry and other art forms in his environmental teaching, and in the mid-1990s, he began his Self Expressing Earth program.
 Among other things, SEE offered immensely successful workshops for teaching artists, naturalists and classroom teachers.
 These were week-long events, taught in residential environmental ed camps.
 They were not just about art and the environment, they were deep, experiential immersions in both, and many participants reported that these weeks were life-changing.

-In 1994, shortly before establishing his SEE program, Caddy suffered a stroke, and he is now hemiplegic, paralyzed on his left side.
+In 1994, shortly before establishing his SEE program, Caddy suffered a stroke, and he was then hemiplegic, paralyzed on his left side.
 In his own words: “In 1994 I suffered a stroke, and was elated to find myself alive, somewhat sensible, and still capable of making poems....
 [When I] came home to the land, I was freshly amazed by beauty; in my absence, green had learned a thousand new names....
 After stroke therapy, I decided to spend the rest of my allotted time writing and sharing poems of celebration and helping people recover their intuitive connections with Earth.”